mattoi/conta-ponto/README.md

 I made this as a web app, but it can be built as an Android, iOS ow Windows app, thanks to Flutter.

 TODO:
-- Add a way to set the counter to a specific number
-- Add a button to delete all counters
 - Refactor pretty much all the widgets and theme data
 - Implement layout for desktops